lhq5520/Mountify-Commerce/README.md

 /products → fetches data from the API and renders it

 That means your frontend and backend just connected for the first time — browser → API → data response.

+## Step 1B:

+✅ Testing after completion

+Visit /products, then click on a product.

+It should navigate to /product/1, /product/2, etc., showing the corresponding product details.

+The page should display the content correctly.

+💡 If you see “Loading...” flash briefly before the details appear → it’s working correctly.

+🔍 What you’ll learn in this stage

+Skill Practical Meaning
+Dynamic routing [id] You’ll be able to build any kind of “detail page” or “user page.” useParams The standard way to read URL parameters. fetch + find The logic behind filtering and retrieving data.
+Component navigation (Link) The foundation of how routes and pages connect.